Ezequiel-Moreira/PRC_projeto_final/README.md

 1- pull the repository

-2- add the ontology to a local graphdb repository named Projeto-Final-elements-molecules
+2- import data from 'final_ontology.ttl' to a local graphdb repository named Projeto-Final-elements-molecules

 3- run npm install in both the backend and frontend directories